spencertipping/nfu/postgres.md

 If you specify `_` as the schema, nfu will scan the first 20 lines of input and come up with a set of columns whose names are `f0`, `f1`, ..., and whose types are one of `text`, `integer`, and `real`.

+## Indexing
+nfu will create a non-unique index on the table's first column if you prepend `+` to the table name.